Can Neurofeedback help with Anger?

 Treatment for Anger

-Because of the negative impact anger can have on someone’s life and that of others is it important to start treating (uncontrollable) anger in an early stage.
-Treatment options for anger generally consist of group or individual anger management courses, counseling or Cognitive Behavioural Therapy.
+Because of the negative impact anger can have on someone’s life, and that of others, it is important to start treating (uncontrollable) anger at an early stage.
+Treatment options for anger generally consist of group or individual anger management courses, counseling or Cognitive Behavioral Therapy.
 The main goal of these options is to resolve anger issues and to learn to manage anger.
-Medication rarely is prescribed to treat anger, but sometimes is recommended to address coexisting mental conditions, such as anxiety or depression.
+Medication is rarely prescribed to treat anger, but sometimes it is recommended to address coexisting mental conditions, such as anxiety or depression.

 Anger and Neurofeedback

-With Neurofeedback anger is approached in a different way.
-Instead of trying to manage anger, Neurofeedback training can help changing the feelings of anger.
-By stabilising and calming certain areas of the brain that are deregulated – the reason why uncontrolled anger occurs – impulse control will increase, while emotional reactivity (anger, rage irritability), muscle tension and negative thoughts decrease.
+With Neurofeedback, anger is approached in a different way.
+Instead of trying to manage anger, Neurofeedback training can help change the feelings of anger.
+By stabilizing and calming certain areas of the brain that are deregulated – the reason why uncontrolled anger occurs – impulse control will increase, while emotional reactivity, such as anger, rage and irritability, muscle tension and negative thoughts decrease.